BobBowles/UXBgtk/README.txt

 finish is an achievement.
 The emphasis is on the fun of playing the game rather than 'winning'.

+The most recent change (v1.0) introduces saving and restoring the game configuration (but not the game itself) between sessions.

 Installation
 ============

-For Version 0.9 the only supported platform is Linux, although *in theory* this game should play equally well on Windows or Mac.
+For Version 1.0 the only supported platform is Linux, although *in theory* this game should play equally well on Windows or Mac.
 I would like to hear from anyone who can help with porting.